Zhujiang New Town

 While the concept of the new town was proposed back in the late 1980s, its development had stagnated for more than a decade.
 Local government tried encourage development by moving some of its offices to the area, including the customs office and taxation bureau.
-A piece of land measuring about 3 hectares was specifically reserved and sold to the U.S. Consulate in 2001.
+A land lot was specifically reserved and sold to the U.S. Consulate in 2001.
 Private companies however, were reluctant to move in due to the poor traffic connection and a lack of other amenities at that time.
 Eventually in 2003 the government carried out a planning review of the area, when some major adjustments were made including more public facilities and transport infrastructure being incorporated.
 The area finally met its opportunity of rapid development as the city prepared to host the 2010 Asian Games.
 The adjacent Haixinsha island was chosen as the venue of the opening ceremony, as a result the area attracted large investment from the government and property developers.
 Today Zhujiang New Town has the largest concentration of luxurious hotels and office buildings in the city.